 Step One: Trim off the dark green tops and the root end of the leek.
 Slice the leek lengthwise and rinse under running water to remove any dirt or sand between the layers.
 Chop the leek into 1-inch pieces.

-Steaming Method: Place the chopped leek in a steamer basket over boiling water.
+Steaming Leeks: Place the chopped leek in a steamer basket over boiling water.
 Cover and steam for about 10-15 minutes until the leek is very tender.
 If boiled, drain the leek and reserve a little cooking water.

 - Soup Base: Use leek puree as a base for creamy soups, adding depth and richness to classics like Potato Leek Soup or other Vegetable Soups.